Mega work, mega money, mega hours... this US juggernaut's reputation precedes it, but is the beast cuddlier than you might expect?

 How to get a Skadden training contract

-Training contract deadline (2019): 31 July 2017
+Training contract deadline (2020): 31 July 2018

 Future trainees at Skadden need a strong academic record, including the standard 2:1 degree, but training principal Danny Tricot is quick to tell us “we don't just hire on the basis of candidates being clever.
 We also want to see that they are ambitious, motivated self-starters.
 We typically operate in small groups, so we need people who are happy to be treated like an associate from day one.”
-He goes on to mention “they also need to work well with others – somebody you'd be happy to work late on a transaction with.”
+He goes on to say: “They also need to work well with others – somebody you'd be happy to work late on a transaction with.”
 We're told the lion's share of applications generally come from just six or seven universities, among them Oxford, Cambridge, Durham, LSE, King's and UCL.

 The firm does accept direct training contract applications, but our sources emphasised that the vac scheme is its primary form of recruiting.
 The process for both types of application is the same.

 Applications begin with an online form.
-“Candidates should really tailor their answers,” says Tricot, explaining “we need to get a sense of who you are and why Skadden is the place for you – we can tell when you've applied to 50 other firms with the same copy/paste responses.”
+“Candidates should really tailor their answers,” says Tricot, explaining: “We need to get a sense of who you are and why Skadden is the place for you – we can tell when you've applied to 50 other firms with the same copy/paste responses.”
 He also advises detailing why certain points are relevant.
 “We often hear about various awards and competitions, but instead of just naming them and saying you came first, tell us what inspired you.
 Frankly, I don't care if you came tenth – it's all about explaining what you drew from it.”

 Previous legal work experience “isn't crucial” to land a spot, though Tricot says he is “a bit disappointed” when candidates don't have any work experience at all.
 “Put everything you've done down on your CV, even if it's shop work or working in a restaurant – that shows you've got a good work ethic.”